-Outbreak from new virus rises to 440 in China, with 9 dead
+Cases of viral respiratory illness rise sharply in China

 “We are still in the process of learning more about this disease.”
 Gao Fu, an academician of the Chinese Academy of Sciences and head of the Chinese Center for Disease Control said at the same news conference.

-Gao said officials are working on the assumption that the outbreak resulted from human exposure to wild animals that were being traded in illegally at a market in Wuhan and that the virus is mutating.
+Gao said officials are working on the assumption that the outbreak resulted from human exposure to wild animals that were being traded in illegally at a food market in Wuhan and that the virus is mutating.

 Health officials confirmed earlier this week that the disease can be spread between humans after finding two cases of people in southern Guangdong province who had not been to Wuhan.
-It’s not clear how contagious it is, but that possibility could allow it to spread more widely.
+It’s not clear how contagious it is, but person-to-person transmission could allow it to spread more widely.

 The Lunar New Year is a time when many Chinese return to their hometowns to visit family.
 Li, the health commission official, said that measures were being taken to monitor and detect infected people from Wuhan, and that people should avoid going to the city and people from the city should stay put for now.